IBM/ibm-storage-odf-operator/docs/design.md

 Currently, the Container Storage Interface (CSI) implemented by IBM block storage CSI driver can only provide limited functions, e.g. provisioning, snapshot.
-It's not convienent for OCP admin and app developer to get the state of system, capacity, performance and so on.
+It's not convenient for OCP admin and app developer to get the state of system, capacity, performance and so on.

 The ODF is a well defined framework, which makes the third party storage